cameronsamuels/fidget/README.md

 # Features
 - iOS today widget in the notifications, home, and lock screen
 - 6 different spinners to use
-- 100% free, with no ads, in-app purchases, limitations, or cost
+- 100% free, with no ads, no in-app purchases, no limitations, and no cost
 - Cross-platform
 # Contributing
-If you have a bug report or an idea, please [open an issue](https://git.io/vdl2n).
+If you have a bug report or an idea, please [open an issue](https://git.io/vdl2n) on the GitHub repo.
 <br>You can fork this repo and submit a pull request if you want to tackle an issue or improve the app.
 Thanks for you help.
 # Legal
 ### License
-"Fidget Spinner - the best one ever" is released under the [Cameron Samuels license](LICENSE).
+This code is released under the [Cameron Samuels license](LICENSE).
 ### Privacy Policy
 The [privacy policy](policy.md) for this software is available to be read.
 This policy applies to all of the following:
 [fidget](https://git.io/vdlzR), [fidget.ios](https://git.io/vdlza), [fidget.android](https://git.io/vdlz6),